THE COURT OF APPEAL FOR SASKATCHEWAN Citation: 2006 SKCA 133 Date: November 24, 2006

 Legislation, Existing Protocols and Best Practices Training for Service Providers and Caregivers of People with Developmental Disabilities in the Criminal Justice System

-The intellectual impairment of persons with developmental disabilities raises necessary concerns regarding the reliability of how they give and receive information in the context of a police investigation.
-Memory problems, as well as a limited capacity to concentrate for extended periods of time will necessarily impact the quality of the
+Page 31 Interviewing The intellectual impairment of persons with developmental disabilities raises necessary concerns regarding the reliability of how they give and receive information in the context of a police investigation.
+Memory problems, as well as a limited capacity to concentrate for extended periods of time will necessarily impact the quality of the interaction between the individual and the police.
+Persons with developmental disabilities may also have difficulties with the types of questions asked by police, such as times, dates, and descriptions,41 thereby further jeopardizing the reliability of the information obtained.

 Specific research on fetal alcohol spectrum disorder reveals associated problems with memory, language and social skills.
 42 Although people with FASD may learn to exploit nonverbal cues to maintain conversational flow, their degree of comprehension may be much lower than it appears.
 For instance, they are unable to understand subtleties of language and idioms or sarcasm are likely to cause confusion.
 43